nushell/nushell.github.io/book/commands/update.md

 ## Parameters

- -  `field`: the name of the column to update or create
+ -  `field`: the name of the column to update
  -  `replacement value`: the new value to give the cell(s)

 ## Examples